SpeedProg/eve-inc-waitlist/README.md

 A small [usage guide](https://speedprog.github.io/eve-inc-waitlist-docs/) can be found [here](https://speedprog.github.io/eve-inc-waitlist-docs/)
 You can contribute to the guide buy forking [the guide](https://github.com/SpeedProg/eve-inc-waitlist-docs) and sending pull requests
 Please edit the tex only and not the html!
 HTML modifications will not be accepted

+# Upgrading

+## Special Version Upgrades
+Pre 1.2.0:
+Prior to this version only MySQL(and MariaDB) where supported, because of this the needed migration script only supports these databases but should be easily adjustable for others.

+If you are upgrading from a version prior to 1.2.0 you need to upgrade you database up to 1.1.4 using the normal migration manager method.

+Then you need to run the `mysql_upgrade_1.1.4_to_1.2.0.py` script that can be found inside the `migrations` directory.
+You need to adjust the name of the database inside the script.

+Do this from the base waitlist directory you would start `main.py` from.
+E.g.: `python migrations/mysql_upgrade_1.1.4_to_1.2.0.py`.

+The script will errors about trying to drop a primary index that doesn't exist.
+I am just trying to drop them in case some one created them manually for some reason.
+Checking if they exists would just wast time.

+After this you can download the current version and use the migration manager again.

+## Normal Upgrades
+run `python manager.py db upgrade` and make sure new options added to `config.cfg` are present in your config file.